Urban Chicken Licences

 - If you are not the owner of the property, a Letter of Authorization is required from the registered property owner.

-- Bring application and any other required documentation to Inspections and Licensing on the third floor, City Hall, or email it to firstname.lastname@example.org.
+- Email application and any other required documentation to email@example.com.

 More information and resources